The interview is a process where a candidate will be examined for his / her personal and professional capabilities.

 The interviewer expects a candidate to share his / her inspirations and their motivational stories to them so that they can understand the empathy and emotional qualities of the candidates.

 While attending an interview, the candidate will be approached with a question where he/she need to explain the interviewing panels about his / her career goals.

 And these kinds of career goals related questions expect a certain type of objective which leads the candidate to develop their career availability.

 Therefore, through this question the candidate will be judged on the basis of his / her future plans and this can help those interviewers to determine the credentials of the candidate.

 This is one of the questions which can be presented to know about the candidate’s social skills and management skills.

 If a candidate is not much of a team player then it is one of the negative points that the interviewer can consider with the candidate.

-Instead of that being a team player, a candidate might assure the interviewer or an employer to handle any type of situations.
+Instead of that being a team player, a candidate might assure the interviewer or an employer to handle any type of situation.
 A candidate being a team player can handle meetings and communicate better with their clients.

 7. Why did you leave your previous job?

-This is a tricky question which needs to be answered cleverly.
+This is a tricky question that needs to be answered cleverly.
 When the employer presents this question, he/she expects that the candidate might rat out all the bad things about his / her previous working experience.